Tax credits and benefits

 - What if my claim is checked by HMRC?

 - How do I complain about tax credits?

 - How do I contact HMRC about tax credits?

 - How will universal credit affect tax credits?

 - Universal credit and stopping tax credits

-In our State Benefit section we have provided a series of links to more detailed information
+In our state benefits section we have provided a series of links to more detailed information:

 Where can I get more information?

-The detail around how tax credits work can get complex.
-More information about all aspects of tax credits and Child Benefit, including dealing with HMRC about tax credits/Child Benefit is available on our website for advisers – Revenuebenefits.
+The detail around how tax credits and universal credit work can be complex.
+More information about all aspects of tax credits, the move to universal credit and child benefit, including dealing with HMRC about tax credits/child benefit is available on our website for advisers – Revenuebenefits.

-Information about tax credits, Child Benefit and State Benefits can also be found on GOV.UK.
+Information about tax credits, child benefit and other state benefits can also be found on GOV.UK.